🔤 What is a token?

 | 2026 | Claude Opus 4 | 200K tokens | ~150,000 words |

-For perspective: 200K tokens is about a 500-page novel.
+To put things into perspective: 200K tokens is roughly a 500-page novel.
 1M tokens is the entire Harry Potter series.

 Long context: advantages and pitfalls

-- Analyzing entire documents (contracts, reports, source code)
+- Analyze entire documents (contracts, reports, source code)

 ⚠️ Pitfalls to avoid: